 If the cost of repairs is higher than the cost of replacement, the vehicle is deemed a total loss .
 When your car is deemed a total loss by an appraiser, the news may be good or bad , depending on what it would take to replace the car.
 Many people consider a total loss assessment to be a good thing.

-What happens when your car is totaled and it’s not your fault?
+What happens if your car is totaled and it’s not your fault?

-Can you still drive a car that has been totaled?
+Can you fix a car that is a total loss?